Saif Bin Zayed Briefed On Safety And Protection Standards In School Buses - UrduPoint

 They are equipped with an automatic fire suppression systems in addition to manual extinguishers, smoke detector, arm stand, first aid box and emergency exits.

-Sheikh Saif was accompanied by a number of senior police officers and officials from the Ministry of Education.
+Sheikh Saif bin Zayed was also accompanied by a number of senior police officers and officials from the Ministry of Education.